Why investors study the S&P/ASX 50 ETF and Australian Shares Index ETF

 Obviously, an easy way to analyse any ETF or fund like VAS or SFY is with quantitative methods, such as studying the fees and past performance (keeping in mind past performance is no guarantee of future performance).

-We’ll keep it easy and just study the fees.
-Based on our data for July 2021, the SFY ETF has a management expense ratio (MER) of 0.29% while the VAS ETF’s yearly fee was 0.10%.
+We’ll keep it basic and just study the fees.
+Based on our data for December 2021, the SFY ETF has a management expense ratio (MER) of 0.29% while the VAS ETF’s yearly fee was 0.10%.
 Therefore, VAS wins on this one.
 That said, a more useful metric to know is the fee quartiles that these ETFs find themselves in (note: quartile 1 is best).
 For example, any ETF which has a fee below 0.3% would be considered in our first (best) quartile.

 Finally, at Best ETFs Australia, we apply a rating to the ETF issuer or provider.
 That is, the company that starts and is responsible for operating the ETF on the ASX.
 There are too many considerations that go into our scoring to detail here.
 The issuer of SFY is SPDR.
 SPDR ranks highly for our scores of ETF providers and issuers in Australia.
 We think SPDR is one of Australia’s top 10 ETF providers for advisers and institutions, and its ETFs on the ASX provide good exposure to particular financial markets for retail investors.
 VAS’s provider is Vanguard.
 Vanguard ranks highly for our scores of ETF providers and issuers in Australia.
 We consider Vanguard to be in Australia’s top three ETF providers for retail investors, advisers and institutions.